LCC-CIT/CS133JS-CourseMaterials/Labs_Alternate/Lab01-VariablesDatTypesAndOperators.md

 1. You have two strings: `a = "100"` and `b = "50"`.
 Convert both to numbers using `parseInt()` and print their sum.
 2. You have a string `priceString = "19.95"`.
 Convert it to a number using `parseFloat()` and print the result.
-3. Use `Number()` to convert the string `"123"` into a number, store it in a variable, and print the variable.
+3. Use `Number()` to convert the string `"123"` into a number, store it in a variable, and print the value stored in the variable.

 ---